Files and Directories

 Cache directory

-Users will rarely have to modify files in luakit's cache directory.
-This is the cache directory used by WebKit and a few other modules that need to store files on a temporary basis, such as the viewpdf module.
+cache directory used by WebKit and a few other modules that need to store files

 If this directory is taking up too much disk space, it is safe to delete some or all of its contents; conversely, Lua modules should never store files in this directory if those files need to be kept, as they may be deleted without warning.